peterdunson/research_helper/README.md

 - Project structure templates for reproducible research
 - Tools for managing and formatting bibliographies
 - Utilities for data cleaning and preprocessing
-- Scripts for automating common research tasks
+- Scripts for automating tasks such as scraping Google Scholar and formatting results with OpenAI LLMs

 ## Getting Started